 MIT HACKING RACISM IN HEALTHCARE - 2020 WINNER

-BIPOC are unfairly at a disadvantage when it comes to health literacy due to barriers in access caused by socio-economic status stemming from colonialism, systemic racism and bias within the healthcare community.
-How can we create a solution to connect people on a community level and empower people to take ownership of their health education?
+People of color are unfairly at a disadvantage when it comes to health literacy due to barriers in access caused by socio-economic status stemming from colonialism, systemic racism and bias within the healthcare community.
+How can we create a solution to connect and empower people on a community level to take ownership of their health education?

-In 48 hours, my team ideated a community based program with supporting app that would engage people at the local level and give BIPOC instant access to health resources and connect them with groups in their community that discuss topics such as generational trauma, racism in healthcare, PTSD, and fireside chats with professionals in the industry.
+In 48 hours, my team ideated a community based program with supporting app that would engage with people at the local level and give people of color instant access to health resources, connect them with groups in their community to discuss topics such as generational trauma, racism in healthcare, PTSD, and fireside chats with professionals in the industry.

 THE DESIGN PROCESS